 One of the biggest criticisms leveled at Toshiba regards their technical support.
 The online troubleshooting remains somewhat Windows 8 orientated.
 This is disappointing as all the new machines are running Windows 10.

 They have a chatbot which again does not fare well in customer testimonials.
 The main criticism being, that it leads you in circles without answering queries.
 Yet, their telephone helpline has received some positive comments.
 They praise the impressive knowledge of the technicians on the other end of the line.

-The contrast between HP and Toshiba is in their product orientated demographic.
+The contrast between HP and Toshiba is in their product-orientated demographic.

 Toshiba is now concentrated purely on the business market.
 Especially with the new Dynabook rebranding, the primary focus is on business sales.

 This is reflected in their design.
 HP offers a wider range of aesthetically different products.
 Toshiba has remained with the traditional, and somewhat outdated, black laptop appearance.

 With the sleek, slim design and modern variety of machines, any time is a good time to choose HP.